benpetit/benpetit.github.io/about.md

 - Guitar (electric, acoustic): I have have played the guitar since I was 12, and dedicate huge portions of my time to discovering new techniques and styles.
 - Lots of sports, but especially running, tennis, handball and soccer.
-- Travelling and <b>hanging out with cool people!<b>
+- Travelling!

 <b>Areas of research:</b>

-- Artificial intelligence (from an optimization/complex systems point of view).
+- Artificial intelligence (especially reinforcement and meta-learning).
 - Quantitative / High frequency trading.

+<b>Recent projects</b>